Zajozor/gesture/README.md

 # Gesture

-A simple accelerometer-based gesture recognition framework.
+A batteries-included IMU-based gesture recognition framework.
-Created for a diploma thesis.
+Created for my diploma thesis.

-Connects through serial port to a custom
+The framework connects through a serial port to a custom ESP8266 based device, which gathers data from five IMUs (accelerometer and gyroscope).
-ESP8266 based device, which gathers data from five accelerometers.
+The GUI allows to record and inspect data from the sensors, saving it to the disk.
+The export module than groups the recorded samples into a HDF5 file, to be used in gesture classification.
-The GUI allows to record and inspect data from accelerometers, the processing component performs gesture classification on the data.
+The classification of the recorded samples is done in a separate project.

 Project is using Conda environment for package management.
 Use